Pomax/use-models-for-data/docs/README.md

 ### Updating your model definitions

-Models aren't write-once, use-forever, they are write-once, then-update, then-update-again, and you don't want to have to manually update all your data just because your model changed.
-As such, when using a data store, this library turns on change tracking for models, to help with the task of making sure your data is always consistent with respect to your models.
+Models aren't write-once, use-forever.
+Rather, they are write-once, then-update, then-update-again, then etc. and you don't want to have to manually update all your data just because your model changed.
+As such, when using a data store, this library turns on change-tracking for models, to help with the task of making sure your data is always consistent with respect to your models.

 Let's look at an example, with our basic user model: